 - One podiatrist rubs ointment along the plantar fascia for foot strains, using this product to massage and loosen tissue.

-- Acupuncturists use it for aftercare, to continue the benefits of treatment at home.
+- Acupuncturists use various levels for aftercare, to continue the benefits of treatment at home.

-- Chiropractors apply CBDCLINIC products to the upper neck and lower back for pain relief.
+- Chiropractors apply CBDCLINIC level 4 & 5 products to the upper neck and lower back for pain relief.
 This is ideal for patients with persistent pain and those who suffer due to sedentary occupational roles.

 - A registered nurse massages a small amount of a level 4 product onto her patients’ knees after surgery.
 She notes reports of significant pain relief.
-She also uses this product to treat diabetic nerve pain and arthritic pain.
+She also uses this product to treat arthritic pain.

 Questions about CBD